 Behind the observer’s humor and a British sense of irony hide very fragile feelings and vulnerability.
 Dyslexic, Lopoukhine has since childhood tried to convey experiences that she cannot express in words in her drawings.
 She grew up in a bilingual family, moved between the cultures of France and Russia, and the UK, and had the experience of reintegration into a different environment several times in her childhood.
 Her difficulties in understanding and verbal communication were doubled as she shifted between cultures before fluency set in.
 Lopoukhine found solace in drawing from the start and has kept it going.

 Dessins gives us an experience in the fight against absurdity and the suffocating feeling of otherness.
-The emotional center of the exhibition is the work “I Can’t”, hanging under the stone vault overhanging it, either a metaphorical self-portrait or locked in the subconscious exclamations of protest against the absurdity of the situation, which the exhibition tells about.
-Protest against all kinds of situations, circumstances in which a human being is required to learn certain tricks, special rituals, new languages, or perform useless actions, before other people condescendingly and haughtily agree — “Okay, okay, now we find ourselves pretending to take you as one of us for a while”.
+The emotional center of the exhibition is the work “I Can’t.”
+It hangs under a stone vault, either a metaphorical self-portrait or locked in the subconscious exclamations of protest against the absurdity of the situation, which the exhibition tells about.
+Protest against all kinds of situations, circumstances in which a human being is required to learn certain tricks, special rituals, new languages, or perform useless actions, before other people condescendingly and haughtily agree — “Okay, okay, now we find ourselves pretending to take you as one of us for a while.”

 Dessins presenting work by Anastasia Lopoukhine at Transatlantique gallery (31 rue de Verneuil, 75007 Paris) is open through November 10, 2022.